 *Each patient is unique and individual results may vary.

-• If you have the appearance of jowls and deep creases between the base of the nose and the corners of the mouth.
+- Deep creases between the base of the nose and the corners of the mouth

 - Chin Enlargement (most common)

 - Lip Enhancement

 How Is the Facelift Procedure Performed?